keketso-prog/azure-resume/README.md

 - infra      → Configuration / deployment files

 # 💡 Note
 This project is part of my cloud learning journey and was built to strengthen my hands-on experience with Azure cloud services.
+## 💡 Project Impact
+This project demonstrates my ability to build and deploy a full serverless application using Azure services with automation and monitoring.